Oregon Coast Road Trip Guide (1-6+ Day Itinerary)

 Extend your stay here to visit Oregon’s largest aquarium, the Yaquina Bay Lighthouse, and spend time relaxing on Agate Beach.

-Day 4 itinerary: Newport to Florence
+Day 4: Newport to Florence

 Mileage: 50 miles